Claim Your Caregiver Role

 - Overlooking the impact of caregiving puts you at risk of feeling isolated, overwhelmed, and becoming ill.

-- Support from others and your our own self-care can help you stay healthy and strong enough to do one of the most important things you will ever do in life…and that’s good for both you and your loved one.
+- Support from others and your our own self-care can help you stay healthy and strong enough to do one of the most important, yet difficult things you will ever do in life.
+And that’s good for both you and your loved one.

-So, if you or someone you know is a family caregiver, review these materials.
-You may have very few free moments if you currently are caring for a loved one, but you owe it to yourself to invest some time to find resources and people who can help you.
+So, if you or someone you know is a family caregiver, it is important to invest some time connecting with resources and people who can help you.
 You are not alone.
-The first steps to receiving the support you need are recognizing your role as caregiver, and the stress that often comes with it.
+The first step to receiving necessary support is recognizing your role as caregiver, and the stress that often comes with it.